Executive Leadership Team

 Katrina is from Edinburgh, and is currently in her first year of university at the London School of Economics.
 She has been a volunteer and activist since the age of 15, advocating on gender equality, human rights, and young peoples’ participation in society.
 She is part of youth-led network Youth For Change, which campaigns internationally on gender-based violence and is also an ambassador for the #iwill campaign, set up by HRH Prince of Wales, which encourages young people into social action and volunteering.

 Patrick has been a Trustee of Volunteering Matters since 2016.
-Patrick is an award-winning Chartered and Certified Financial Planner with over a decade’s experience in long-term financial and investment planning for individuals, families and trustees.
-Patrick also has vast experience volunteering for a broad range of causes both locally and in Europe.
-He was shortlisted for the UK’s #GivingTuesday champion 2015 and invited to a parliamentary reception in recognition of his dedication to volunteering and numerous good deeds for non-profit organisations and elderly isolated people across London.
+Patrick was previously an award-winning Chartered and Certified Financial Planner and had over ten years’ experience before turning to fundraising in corporate partnerships and philanthropy.
+Volunteering has been a part of Patrick’s life since childhood and he has vast experience volunteering for a broad range of causes both locally and in Europe.
+He was shortlisted for the UK’s #GivingTuesday champion 2015 and invited to a parliamentary reception in recognition of his dedication to volunteering.

 Sue is Chief Executive of Hackney-based charity Inspire, which creates opportunities for local young people to find their talents and thrive.
 Passionate about community involvement and equality, Sue was previously Deputy Chief Executive at national mentoring charity Brightside, and has been a board member for the Mentoring and Befriending Foundation and the National Education Opportunities Network (NEON).